mhx/dwarfs/doc/mkdwarfs.md

     mkdwarfs -i /path/dir -o image.dwarfs

-After that, you can mount it with dwarfs(1):
+After that, you can mount it using dwarfs(1):

     dwarfs image.dwarfs /path/to/mountpoint

 ## OPTIONS

-There two mandatory options for specifying the input and output:
+There are two mandatory options for specifying the input and output:

 - `-i`, `--input=`*path*|*file*:
   Path to the root directory containing the files from which you want to